danwrong/danwebb.net/src/posts/second.md

 ---
-title: "My Second Blog Post"
+title: "Moving From Engineer To Leader"
 date: 2024-11-20
 description: "This is a short description of my second blog post."
 layout: default.njk